JayFiDev/StoreAway/README.md

 # StoreAway
 This application allows you to automatically move/copy files by filename extension to different destinations.
 Select the extension and destination you want, specify which folders should be searched for these files and you are good to go.

 * Look at your download folder.
 Lots of different files from multiple sources for multiple projects.
-Store them at the right place.
+Move or copy them to the right place.
 * Move your 3d printing files from the desktop to a combined folder.
 * Backup your word or excel documents or move them to a different location.